samiahmedsiddiqui/drupal/README.md

 # Drupal
-This Repo contains the templates and examples based on Drupal 8
+This Repo contains the templates and examples based on Drupal.